Would you like to see what we have written on a subject? Use the search below.

 Blessed Among Women

 Only two women are called “blessed among women” or “blessed above women.”
-One is found in the Old Testament, and one is located in the New Testament.
+One is found in the Old Testament, and one in the New Testament.
 The lady from the New Testament is, of course, Mary, the mother of Jesus [Luke 1:28, 42].
 The other is a less famous woman - who was God’s assassin, Jael [Judges 5:24].

 Woman Praising God